BelfrySCAD/BOSL2/tutorials/Attachments.md

     attach(RIGHT+TOP)cylinder(d1=30,d2=15,l=25);
 ```

-In the second example, the child object point diagonally away
+In the second example, the child object points diagonally away
 from the cube.
 If you want the child at at edge of the parent it's
 likely that this result will not be what you want.
 To get a different
 result, use `position()` with `orient(anchor=)`, if needed.